Kong/kubernetes-ingress-controller/railgun/keps/0003-kic-kubebuilder-re-architecture.md

 - [Kubebuilder][kb]
 - [OperatorSDK][osdk]

-These SDK's simplify, automate and ultimately generate some of the code we had been historically maintaining ourselves including (but not limited to):
+These SDKs simplify, automate and ultimately generate some of the code we had been historically maintaining ourselves including (but not limited to):

 - API schemas
 - Controller reconcilation machinery